MARKET REPORT

 Tourism & Rental Demand

-There is a link between visitor numbers and the property market because property buyers in Spain have usually been tourists for years before they decide to purchase.
-What seems to be happening is that there are many more visitors out of the high season summer months.
-For example, the December 2023 total of 5.2m was 21% higher than the same month in 2019 which, at the time, was the highest December total on record.
+One reason for these extraordinary figures is that there are many more visitors out of the high season summer months.
+For example, the December 2024 total was 5.3m, January 2025 saw 5.1m and February 5.4m so it seems that 5m+ in low season months is the new normal.
+A decade ago around 3.5m a month was expected in January and February.
 Another factor behind the surge in numbers is the wider spread of nationalities, with strong growth from newer markets while the traditional, long-established markets, such as the British, Scandinavian and German markets remain the leaders.
 As with the nationality league table for property buyers the British lead the pack and by a big margin.

 The statistics indicate that about 25% of international visitors looking for somewhere to stay do not stay in hotels, preferring to privately and current rental yields make letting a property to the tourist market in Spain an interesting option.
 And not just for the buy-to-let investor because although not all foreign owners are part-time landlords many are.
 They look for rental income to cover essential maintenance and running costs and taxes.
 Obviously there are many variables but the best gross yields can be as high as 10% and sometimes even higher for a large, top quality detached house in a prime location.
 Apartments and townhouses near the beach can return 6% - 8% gross, assuming a luxury interior.
 Typically, a quality property in a prime location will generate a higher yield in the short-term holiday market than the same property let long-term, in the region of 3% - 5% better.

-However, it is clear the mood is changing and if rental income is part of your buying strategy then I recommend you proceed with caution.
+But a word of caution.
+It is clear the mood is changing and if rental income is part of your buying strategy then I recommend you proceed with caution.
 City centre licences will be strictly limited and may disappear altogether- in 2024 Barcelona announced a total freeze from 2028 and Málaga’s attitude hardened in 2024, new restrictions coming thick and fast.
 In addition, away from the city centres, it seems likely that more apartment complexes will vote to limit or ban short term holiday lets, leaving detached houses and townhouses as the best bet for rental income.
 For more on the issues and proposed solutions see recent blogs here:

 The statistics indicate that about 25% of international visitors looking for somewhere to stay do not stay in hotels, preferring to privately and current rental yields make letting a property to the tourist market in Spain an interesting option.
 However, it is clear the mood is changing and if rental income is part of your buying strategy then I recommend you proceed with caution.